qbittorrent/qBittorrent/doc/qbittorrent.1.md

 `--configuration=`_NAME_

 :    Use a different configuration with name _NAME_.
-This enables running multiple separate instances of qBittorrent at the same time without conflict (provided they don't listen on the same ports for WebUI access, incoming connections, etc; in this case, the additional instances will either fail to start or be functionally unusable).
+This makes it possible to save and use different configurations for different scenarios.
+It can also be leveraged to run multiple separate instances of qBittorrent at the same time without conflict (provided they don't listen on the same ports for WebUI access, incoming connections, etc; if this is not guaranteed, then, as expected, the additional instances will either fail to start or be functionally unusable).

     Configuration and data files will be stored under a configuration hierarchy similar to the default one (see the _FILES_ section for more information) but with a final directory named **qBittorrent\__NAME_** instead of **qBittorrent**.